MicrosoftDocs/azure-docs/articles/cognitive-services/Bing-Entities-Search/search-the-web.md

 ### Link and Text Attribution

 The [LinkAttribution](https://docs.microsoft.com/rest/api/cognitiveservices/bing-entities-api-v7-reference#linkattribution) and [TextAttribution](https://docs.microsoft.com/rest/api/cognitiveservices/bing-entities-api-v7-reference#textattribution) rules are typically used to identify the provider of the data.
-If the `LinkAttribution` or `TextAttribution` rule does NOT include the `targetPropertyName` field, the rule applies to the parent object that encompasses the rules; otherwise, the rule applies to the targeted field.
+The `targetPropertyName` field identifies the field that the rule applies to.

-To attribute the providers, include a line immediately following the content that the attributions apply to (for example, the parent object or targeted field).
+To attribute the providers, include a line immediately following the content that the attributions apply to (for example, the targeted field).
 The line should be clearly labeled to indicate that the providers are the source of the data.
-For example, "Data from: Wikipedia &#124; STATS LLC © 2016".
+For example, "Data from: en.wikipedia.org".
 For `LinkAttribution` rules, you must create a hyperlink to the provider's website.

 The following shows an example that includes `LinkAttribution` and `TextAttribution` rules.